elementary/website/docs/code/os-dev.md

 4. Restart *Gala* by running: `DISPLAY=:0 gala --replace &`.
 5. Switch back to the graphical session by pressing: <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>F7</kbd>.

-*Gala* should start and you can close the *Terminal*.
-If *Gala* can't start, you can reinstall the latest stable version by running: `sudo apt install --reinstall gala`.
+If *Gala* doesn't start, you can reinstall the latest stable version by running: `sudo apt install --reinstall gala`.